-- file name of the batch file containing the commands; see the Remarks - $parl \dots n$ value to substitute wherever the corresponding % n notation (%1, %2, etc.) appears in the batch file
+file name of the batch file containing the commands; see the Remarks par1 . . n value to substitute wherever the corresponding %n notation (%1, %2, etc.) appears in the batch file

-- CONtinue= NO stops the batch file if any command stops abnormally (default) - YES ignores any abnormal terminations and continues with subsequent commands - DEST= name of the text file to write commands into instead of running them; the file contains the list of expanded commands and can be used by other programs - C directs commands to the text frame for viewing only
+CONtinue= NO stops the batch file if any command stops abnormally (default)

+YES ignores any abnormal terminations and continues with subsequent commands used by other programs

+DEST= name of the text file to write commands into instead of running them; the file contains the list of expanded commands and can be

+C directs commands to the text frame for viewing only